-500 years after his death, Emperor Maximilian I is back in the limelight.
-The Maximilian Year 2019 offers the best opportunity to follow in the footsteps of the Emperor in the Achensee region, for example, with a visit of the Kaiser-Maximilian-Rast on the hiking trail from Achenkirch to the Köglalm.
+500 years after his death, Emperor Maximilian I was particularly in the limelight during the anniversary year 2019.
+But also a year later there is the opportunity to follow in the footsteps of the Emperor in the Achensee region, for example, with a visit of the Kaiser-Maximilian-Rast on the hiking trail from Achenkirch to the Köglalm.

 Austria’s sovereign princes and crowned heads discovered Lake Achensee for fishing and hunting and laid the foundation for tourism development.
 However, in these times, tourism was reserved for a small aristocratic elite and their entourage.
 Emperor Maximilian had today’s Fürstenhaus built in Pertisau as a summer residence for his various hunting and fishing trips.
 A historical depiction – originally exhibited in the Austrian State Library – shows the emperor with his entourage on such a journey.
 A large replica of the painting is displayed in the staircase of the Fürstenhaus: chamois in the rugged mountains, an abundance of fish in the Lake Achensee, the Emperor on horseback and boats reminiscent of Venetian gondolas – all this conveys an impressive picture of the time the Emperor spent on at Lake Achensee.